 4 & 5.
 Flecking and flushing appear as black and brown marks on the leaves.
-They are caused by a leaf pigment (anthocyanin).
-They are more obvious in winter (cold temperatures), but may persist into spring.
+It is caused by a leaf pigment (anthocyanin).
+It is more obvious in winter (cold temperatures), but may persist into spring.
 The position of flushing can also help in identification.
 Flecking and flushing tendency ranges from absent to very strong.